-Review – World Music Concert
+Review – World Music Concert on 5th September 2015

 The World Music Concert was a breath of fresh air to Townsville music lovers who had just about reached classical music saturation following AFCM.

 Andrew Ryder poured his expertise and enthusiasm into this opportunity provided through Townsville City Council sponsorship.
 Andrew developed the concept for the concert; sourced the music which involved him personally arranging some of the music; liaising with the professional performers; and rehearsing and conducting the Barrier Reef Orchestra.

 The performance delighted more than one sense through the visual backdrop showing scenery pertinent to the music and the amazing musical sound evoking toe tapping, clapping, singing and sheer enjoyment.

 The world tour began with David Hudson on didgeridoo, guitar and vocals synchronizing with the visual backdrop to grab the audiences’ attention, performing the popular John Williamson ballad Raining on the Rock.
 The tour continued through Korea and Cuba courtesy of a quality Barrier Reef Orchestral performance.
 Next, virtuosic Domenico Taraborrelli on piano accordion and vocalist Adam Lopez, supported by the Orchestra, engaged the audience with Latin American pieces.
 Unfortunately the balance was a little off, with the soloists being much louder.